Tvalley71/pluggit/README.md

 > [!TIP]
 > This integration is a spin off from the Dantherm integration, which can be found [here](https://github.com/Tvalley71/dantherm).
 The Pluggit and Dantherm ventilation units seem to utilize the same controller unit.

+### Support

+Please refer to the Dantherm Integration for discussions [here](https://github.com/Tvalley71/dantherm/discussions).
+Issues can be [opened](https://github.com/Tvalley71/pluggit/issues/new) directly on this repository.

 Known supported units:

 - AP310